simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 1. **Restart your router**: Sometimes, a simple restart can resolve connectivity issues and improve speed.
 2. **Check for firmware updates**: Updating your router's firmware can fix bugs and improve performance.
 3. **Change WiFi channels**: If there are multiple WiFi networks in your area, changing the channel on your router can help reduce interference.
 4. **Limit connected devices**: Having too many devices connected to your WiFi network can slow down speeds.
-Disconnect any devices that are not in use.
+Disconnect any devices that aren't in use.

-Remember, a strong and reliable WiFi connection is essential for a seamless online experience.
+Remember, a strong and reliable WiFi connection is essential for a smooth online experience.
 By addressing these common issues, you can improve your WiFi speeds and enjoy faster internet browsing, streaming, and gaming.

 ### Resolving WiFi interference problems